insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-When your vehicle is damaged in an accident, filing a car insurance claim is the first step toward getting it repaired.
-However, some policyholders may keep the claim money instead of making the necessary repairs.
+When your car is damaged in an accident, filing an insurance claim is usually the first step toward getting it fixed.
+But not everyone uses the payout for repairs.
+In some cases, policyholders choose to keep the claim money instead.

-Generally, once your insurance company issues a payout for your claim, you can use that money as you see fit — whether that means saving it for future repairs or using it for other financial needs.
-However, this typically only applies if you own your car outright.
-If your vehicle is financed or leased, your lender or leasing company usually requires that the money go toward approved repairs to protect their investment.
+In general, once your insurer issues a payout, you can decide how to use it — but only if you own your car outright.
+If your vehicle is financed or leased, the lender or leasing company typically requires the money to be used for approved repairs to protect their investment.

 Key Takeaways